Webcertain blog

 3 tips to empower your main characters to tell the story for you

-The first thing you need to do before you even begin talking to your characters is map it all out.
-Include this kind of content in your editorial calendar, and allow yourself plenty of time to organise everything.
 This might mean you have to start as far as six months before you go live with your first post.
-Do you think that’s excessive?
+Do you think that is excessive?
 Let me tell you an insider’s secret: no successful social media campaign was ever rushed.
-Never.
-Ever.

 So, what exactly do you need to do?